13 Places to Stargaze in New Jersey 2025

 Long Beach Island is a popular USA destination for astrophotographers and casual stargazing in the USA.
 This beach is best for shooting the Milky Way above the Atlantic Ocean.

-It’s situated along the coastline of the Atlantic Ocean in Ocean County, New Jersey, and 62 miles southeast of Philadelphia.
-Many hotels, lodges, and camping grounds are available near the beach and city—the best winter stargazing season.
+It’s situated along the Atlantic Ocean coastline in Ocean County, New Jersey, 62 miles southeast of Philadelphia.
+Many hotels, lodges, and camping grounds are available near the beach and city, the best winter stargazing season.
 The sky is unaffected by artificial light during winter.

 LBI is also home to the famous Barnegat Lighthouse, known as “Old Barney.”
-During Summertime, the Island turns into a renowned vacation destination for families.
+During the Summer, the Island becomes a renowned vacation destination for families.

 The Long Beach Island Barnegat Lighthouse